MicrosoftDocs/VBA-Docs/api/Office.CommandBarButton.Execute.md

 ## Syntax

- _expression_. `Execute`
+_expression_.**Execute**

 _expression_ Required.
-A variable that represents a '[CommandBarButton](Office.CommandBarButton.md)' object.
+A variable that represents a **[CommandBarButton](Office.CommandBarButton.md)** object.

 ## Example

 This Microsoft Excel example creates a command bar and then adds a built-in command bar button control to it.
 The button executes the Excel **AutoSum** function.
 This example uses the **Execute** method to total the selected range of cells when the command bar appears.

 ```vb